swiftlang/swift/docs/CompilerPerformance.md

-How the test-script determines the presence of a regression is up to you: a typical approach is to measure against a baseline (eg. using `utils/process-stats-dir.py --compare-to-csv-baseline`, if your regression range covers compilers that all support `--output-stats-dir`).
+How the test-script determines the presence of a regression is up to you: a typical approach is to measure against a baseline (eg. using `utils/process-stats-dir.py --compare-to-csv-baseline`, if your regression range covers compilers that all support `-stats-output-dir`).
 Alternatively, just measure raw time or instruction counts.
 An example script that uses the `perf`-based `count_instructions` shell function (see the section on `perf`) to judge whether a revision contains a bug looks something like this: